UT-CHG/Rathje_DS_template/docs/dawson/usecase.md

 For large scale ensemble simulations, it is best to stage files in a project directory that execution systems can access before-hand so that Tapis itself isn't doing the moving and staging of data.

 The corresponding TACC base path to your project with a particular id can be found at `/corral-repl/projects/NHERI/projects/[id]/`.
-To find the ID for your project, you can just look at the ULR of your project directory in designsafe:
+To find the ID for your project, you can just look at the URL of your project directory in designsafe:

 ![caption](img/project_dir.png)